amattu2/project-template/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: A new feature template
+about: A new feature request
 title: ''
 labels: feature
 assignees: ''